This is a sponsored post by Omron Healthcare. All opinions are my own.

 Throughout my life, I’ve tried to maintain a healthy lifestyle.
 However, there was a period when my work/life balance was out of whack and my health suffered.
 During this period, I was traveling a lot for work.
 That meant going from airport to airport and eating whatever I could whenever I could.
 I also spent a significant amount of time entertaining clients and potential clients.
 That meant dinner, drinks, and late nights.

 This hectic pace left little room for exercise and I gained 30 extra pounds.
-In addition, my doctor told me that my blood pressure and cholesterol was higher than normal.
+In addition, my doctor told me that my blood pressure and cholesterol were higher than normal.
 I knew things had to change when I ran into a former colleague and he didn’t recognize me because I had gained so much weight.

 I spent the next few months tracking my food intake, exercising, and monitoring my blood pressure with a machine that was installed in my office building.